A free resource for nonprofit

 and find that the information never changes or that it is inaccurate

-(outdated information, broken links, etc.), they will stop accessing it.
+(outdated information, broken links, etc.), they will stop accessing

-or inaccurate, you can adversely affect public
+incomplete or inaccurate, you can adversely

-perception of your organization.
+affect public perception of your organization.

 - It is imperative that your organization respond quickly to emails,